 The recommended positioning for a patient during pregnancy varies, depending on the current gestation:

 - Early pregnancy: position the patient supine on the couch, with the head end of the bed elevated to 15-30°.

 - Late pregnancy: position the patient in the left lateral position (tilted 15° to the horizontal level) to avoid compression of the abdominal aorta and inferior vena cava by the gravid uterus (known as aortocaval compression).

 Closely inspect the abdomen

 Expose the abdomen appropriately, from the xiphisternum to the pubic symphysis and inspect for relevant clinical signs:

-- Note the shape of the abdomen (this may give an indication of the fetal lie)
+- Abdominal shape: this may give an initial indication of the fetal lie.